John Force

-John Harold Force (born May 4, 1949) is a retired American NHRA drag racer.
-He is a 16-time NHRA and 1 time AHRA Funny Car champion driver and a 22-time champion car owner.
-Force owns and drives for John Force Racing (JFR).
-He is one of the most dominant drag racers in the sport with 157 career victories.
+John Harold Force (born May 4, 1949) is an American retired NHRA drag racer.
+He is a 16-time NHRA and one-time AHRA Funny Car champion driver and a 24-time champion car owner.
+Force owns and was a driver for his own team John Force Racing (JFR).
+He is one of the most dominant drag racers in the sport with 157 career victories as a driver.
 He graduated from Bell Gardens High School and briefly attended Cerritos Junior College to play football.
 He is the father of drag racers Ashley Force Hood, Brittany Force, and Courtney Force.
 His oldest daughter Adria Hight is the CFO of JFR.